lzwjava/blog-source/_posts/2023-08-10-computer-en.md

 We should focus more on the compatibility between the components, especially between the motherboard, PC case, power supply and other components.
 They interact with other components a lot.

+## Update

+I regret not opting for a larger graphics card, as 12 GB of VRAM has proven insufficient for my needs.